pixelhandler/ember-off-canvas-components/README.md

 ideal scenario.
 In this one command:

 * A Broccoli server will start and rebuild when it detects code changes
-* Test'em will run tests and automatically re-run the tests each time Broccoli builds
+* Test'em will run tests and automatically re-run the tests each time Broccoli attempts to build
 * The component becomes available at http://localhost:7357/examples/index.html and will automatically reload each time Broccoli builds

 Similarly, one command, `./grunt dist`, will build and test the component for